 Students wishing to join the music department must demonstrate basic music literacy before registering for any music course.
 Students are tested for rudimentary music reading ability during the registration period.
-Information about the music notation system is available on the Internet.
+Information about the music notation system is available free of charge on the Internet.

 Bachelor of Arts (B.A.)